sunnybeta/one4all/oops/readme.md

 ## Encapsulation

 - Encapsulation ensures that *sensitive* data is hidden from users.
-- Declare class variables/attributes as private or protected.
+- Declare class variables/attributes and methods as `private` or `protected`
-- Provide public get and set methods to access and update the value of a private variable
+- Provide public *getter* and *setter* methods to access and update the value of a private variable

 ```java